benmarwick/rrtools/README.md

   - this creates a basic Dockerfile using [`rocker/verse`](https://github.com/rocker-org/rocker) as the base  image
   - the version of R in your rocker container will match the version used when you run this function (e.g., `rocker/verse:3.5.0`)
-  - [`rocker/verse`](https://github.com/rocker-org/rocker) includes R, the [tidyverse](http://tidyverse.org/), RStudio, pandoc and LaTeX, so compendium build times are very fast on travis
+  - [`rocker/verse`](https://github.com/rocker-org/rocker) includes R, the [tidyverse](http://tidyverse.org/), RStudio, pandoc and LaTeX, so compendium build times are very fast
   - we need to:
       - edit the Dockerfile to add linux dependencies (for R packages that require additional libraries outside of R).
 You can find out what these are by browsing the [DESCRIPTION](DESCRIPTION) files of the other packages you’re using, and looking in the SystemRequirements field for each package.
-If you are getting build errors on travis, check the logs.
+If you are getting build errors on GitHub Actions, check the logs.
 Often, the error messages will include the names of missing libraries.
       - modify which qmd files are rendered when the container is made
       - have a public GitHub repo to use the Dockerfile that this function generates.
 It is possible to keep the repository private and run a local Docker container with minor modifications to the Dockerfile that this function generates.
-Or we can use `rrtools::use_circleci()` to build our Docker container privately at <https://circleci.com>, from a private GitHub repo.
-  - If we want to use Travis on our project, we need to make an account at <https://hub.docker.com/> to receive our Docker container after a successful build on travis

-#### 6\. `rrtools::use_travis()`
+#### 6\. `rrtools::use_github_action()`

-  - this creates a minimal `.travis.yml` file.
-By default it configures travis to build our Docker container from our Dockerfile, and build, install and run our custom package in this container.
-By specifying `docker = FALSE` in this function, the travis file will not use Docker in travis, but run R directly on the travis infrastructure.
-We recommend using Docker because it offers greater computational isolation and saves a substantial amount of time during the travis build because the base image contains many pre-compiled packages.
+  - this creates a minimal `.yml` configuration file that will attempt to render your qmd document each time you push to GitHub.
+By default it attempts to build our Docker container from our Dockerfile, and build, install and run our custom package in this container.
+By specifying `docker = FALSE` in this function, the configuration file will not use Docker, but run R directly on the CI infrastructure.
+We recommend using Docker because it offers greater computational isolation and saves a substantial amount of time during the build because the base image contains many pre-compiled packages.
   - we need to:
-      - go to <https://travis-ci.org/> to connect to our repo
-      - add environment variables to enable push of the Docker container to the Docker Hub
-      - make an account at <https://hub.docker.com/> to host our Docker container
-  - Note that you should run this function only when we are ready for our GitHub repository to be public.
-The free travis service we’re using here requires your GitHub repository to be public.
-It will not work on private repositories.
-If you want to keep your GitHub repo private until after publication, you can use `rrtools::use_circleci()` for running free private continuous integration tests at <https://circleci.com>, instead of travis.
-With `rrtools::use_circleci(docker_hub = FALSE)` we can stop our Docker container from appearing on Docker Hub, so our Docker container stays completely private.
-  - Besides travis and circleci there are also other Continous Integration (CI) services.
-Gitlab and Github even offer this as part of their repository hosting now.
-So far rrtools only provides configuration templates for travis and circleci, but we collect examples for other options [here](inst/templates/alternative_ci_templates).
+      - write this function!
+      - give guidance on how to see the results

 #### 7\. `usethis::use_testthat()`

-  - if you add functions in `R/`, include tests to ensure they function as intended
+  - if you add functions in `R/`, you should include tests to ensure they function as intended
-  - create tests.R in `tests/testthat/` and check <http://r-pkgs.had.co.nz/tests.html> for template
+  - this function creates tests.R in `tests/testthat/` and you can check <http://r-pkgs.had.co.nz/tests.html> for templates

-You should be able to follow these steps to get a new research compendium repository connected to travis and ready to write in just a few minutes.
+You should be able to follow these steps to get a new research compendium repository ready to write in just a few minutes.

 ## References and related reading